 In order to test webhook notifications, you will need to first have a server that can accept

 POST requests with the webhook payload.
-See the Webhooks section for more info.
+Refer to the Webhooks section for more information.

-You can use your favorite tool to make a POST call to our API, or even our interactive API reference.
-For this, just click on the "API Docs" button and you will be redirected to our docs page with your Sandbox api key pre-filled.
+POST call to the Checkbook interactive API reference.
+To make a call to the API reference, simply click on the "API Docs" button.
+You will be redirected to the Checkbook documentation page with your Sandbox api key pre-filled.

-Then go to the webhook notification endpoint and enter a check id, select the status that you want to test for and click on "Try it".
+Next, go to the webhook notification endpoint and enter a check ID, select the status you want to test for, and then click on "Try it".
 If the call is successful, you will receive a 204 status code with no content.
 This means the request was received by the Checkbook servers and Checkbook will make a

 Updated 3 months ago